Quantum-Accelerators/quacc/docs/src/user/advanced/alt_workflows/parsl.md

 ### Running a Simple Serial Workflow

 We will first try running a simple workflow where we relax a bulk Cu structure using EMT and take the output of that calculation as the input to a follow-up static calculation with EMT.
+Note that all dependencies need to be defined within the `@python_app` definition.

 ```python
 from parsl import python_app